154 Easy English Words You Need to Know

 A hat is a piece of clothing worn on the head for protection or style.

 He wore a hat to keep the sun out of his eyes.

 A house is a building or the place where you live.
 It is usually your “home” and is also called a residence .

 I live in a large house with my sister.

-Meena is looking for a new job.
+Mina is looking for a new job.

 Yesterday, I had dinner with my friends at a restaurant near my house.